eslint-stylistic/eslint-stylistic/docs/guide/migration.md

 ## When Should I Migrate?

-For production projects, we would recommend to wait a bit longer, until ESLint officially announces the deprecation list.
+For production projects, we would recommend waiting a bit longer, until ESLint officially announces the deprecation list.

 At the current stage, the packages are already useable.
-We are more then happy to see you start trying them out and give us feedbacks.
+We are more then happy to see you start trying them out and give us feedback.

-The benefit of migrating:
+The benefits of migrating:

 - Clear scope of rules, you can see more clearly what rules are related to code style by the prefix `@stylistic/`
 - Better IDE experience, you can config your IDE to [hide the error messages for code style rules](/guide/faq#the-error-messages-squiggly-lines-for-code-style-are-annoying) with scoping and does require to list manually.